sanyamsinghal3/node-basic-learning/README.md

  api route started in app.js file. here two api get and post with validation

  This all about the nodeJs with express from installation to api creations with mqsql

+ # MONGOOSE DB
+  INSTALL USINGN MONGOOSE DB PACKCGES Aausing "npm i mongoose" =>in this we do practice for data model using mongoose.
+  * Todo data Model for todos app, all code into models folder.